facil-io/cstl/fio-stl/002 threads.md

 If this macro is defined, these thread functions are only declared, but they are **not** defined (implemented).

-The implementation expects you to provide your own inline alternatives.
+The implementation expects you to provide your own alternatives.

 #### `fio_thread_create`
 ```c